-This course follows: Successful completion of IET Core
+Prerequisite: Successful completion of IET Core

 This course provides classroom learning experiences that are found in drafting technology.
-Learning activities include: design, spatial visualization and techniques, sketching and use of digital tools, shape and size description, auxiliaries, rotation, pictorial drawings, computeraided design, and the creation of two-dimensional and threedimensional models for problem solution.
+Learning activities include: design, spatial visualization and techniques, sketching and use of digital tools, shape and size description, auxiliaries, rotation, pictorial drawings, computer-aided design, and the creation of two-dimensional and three-dimensional models for problem solution.